We provide support for people living with dementia and their carers in Cardiff and the Vale of Glamorgan.

 We’ve pulled together some useful advice, resources and activities on the Not Forgotten website.
 We hope this will make things a little easier.

 The DIAL project supports people living with dementia and their carers in Cardiff and the Vale of Glamorgan.
-Funded by the Big Lottery, the project delivers much needed services that improve the lives of people living with dementia and those who care for them.
+Funded by the Welsh Government’s Social Service Grant, the project delivers much needed services that improve the lives of people living with dementia and those who care for them.

 “What are your interests and your ambitions?” aren’t questions we usually associate with dementia care, but DIAL turns these expectations around.
 In place of focusing on a medicalised version of the condition that looks purely at symptoms and safety, each individual’s all-round needs are considered.